Disability and mental health support

 - Tell the Disability and Mental Health Service, and the Accommodation Team about any specific room requirements

-- Make all requests clear on your accommodation application form
+- Make all requests clear on your accommodation application through our Additional Needs Form

 You can read more about our accessible accommodation and how to apply on the Halls of Residence page.

-If you’re based in the UK and need daily personal care or assistance to live independently, contact the social services team at your local authority to discuss the options available.
+If you’re based in the UK and need daily personal care or assistance to live independently, please contact the social services team in your local authority to discuss the options available.
+Unfortunately, Kingston University are unable to provide personal care support for any students.

 It can take up to 12 months to organise a support package, so the earlier you get in touch, the better.